 You may be wondering, who are the folks behind psychedelics integration?
 Therapists?
 Scientists?
 Researchers?
 Well, I’m not one of them.
 I was, as you may be now, someone who decided to go through a psychedelic experience in search of a better understanding of myself.
 Oh my, I found a little bit more.

 My name is Andres.
 Originally from Uruguay, I moved to Germany six years ago.
 I was in search of something.
 It wasn’t clear how, but I hoped to be able to get everything I thought I was looking for; a career, some money, and, overall, an independent life where I could start again.
 Something you should know about me is that I’m a highly goal-oriented person.
-So naturally, I made a clear plan and executed it… three years after I arrived in Germany I had graduated with a German Master’s degree, was working in the startup world, partying, meeting a lot of people, speaking several languages, and traveling almost every weekend.
+So naturally, I made a clear plan and executed it… Three years after I arrived in Germany I graduated with a German Master’s degree, worked in the startup world, partying, meeting a lot of people, speaking several languages, and travelling almost every weekend.
 But something was missing… I felt empty and I couldn’t figure out why.
 In retrospect, I can see that I was struggling with a lot of anxiety and mild depression, which was starting to stagger my life.

 I know this sounds like another cliche story of some guy finding himself, but stick with me.

 Long story short, after struggling with several approaches (from Biohacking to Philosophy) I had my first Psychedelic experience: LSD.
 That was the beginning.

 During my first two LSD experiences, I saw my life from a different perspective.
 While it didn’t “fix” anything, I was able to use those insights to see that further change was needed.

 My attitude towards therapy was sceptical at best.
 My thinking was that I needed to get more psychedelic experiences and trust that I could figure this out on my own and with my friends’ help.
 After some research, I stumbled upon a (surprise surprise) Ayahuasca retreat centre in Northern Europe.
 After a lot of thinking, I decided to give it a try.